andres-geotec/ol-displaced-points/README.md

 # Point displacement

-The pointDisplacementSymbol Point Displacement renderer works to visualize all features of a point layer, even if they have the same location.
-To do this, the renderer takes the points falling in a given Distance tolerance from each other and places them around their barycenter following different Placement methods:
+The Point Displacement methodology works to visualize all features of a point layer, even if they have the same location.
+To do this, the map takes the points falling in a given Distance tolerance from each other (cluster) and places them around their barycenter following different Placement methods:

-* Ring: places all the features on a circle whose radius depends on the number of features to display.
+- Ring: places all the features on a circle whose radius depends on the number of features to display.
-* Concentric rings: uses a set of concentric circles to show the features.
+- Concentric rings: uses a set of concentric circles to show the features.
-* Grid: generates a regular grid with a point symbol at each intersection.
+- Grid: generates a regular grid with a point symbol at each intersection.
   The Center symbol widget helps you customize the symbol and color of the middle point.
 For the distributed points symbols, you can apply any of the No symbols, Single symbol, Categorized, Graduated or Rule-based renderer using the Renderer drop-down list and customize them using the Renderer Settings… button.
+- Spiral:

 While the minimal spacing of the Displacement lines depends on the point symbol renderer’s, you can still customize some of its settings such as the Stroke width, Stroke color and Size adjustment (eg, to add more spacing between the rendered points).